matthew-robertson/Useful_things/I Learned Something Today/ComputerScience.md

 1. Remember YAGNI: You ain't gonna need it.
 Don't overexpand and build things you think you "might" want later.
 1. [Simple services have less downtime](https://www.gkogan.co/blog/simple-systems/?r=0).
 Similarly, code that doesn't exist can't have issues.
 An important aspect of a simple system is that it's easy to see a solution to problems that may arise in it.
 1. Complex ideas lead to complex implementations, and features don't justify making things more complex.
+1. Rollbacks should ALWAYS be possible.
+If they're not, because something isn't [forward-compatible](http://rachelbythebay.com/w/2019/07/21/reliability/) or any other silly thing, you're going to have a problem.
+1. Make sure that multiple people (or maybe preferably, a machine multiple people understand) are able to ship the actual product.
+You don't want that single point of failure.

 ## Scalability
 1. Vertical scaling is the easiest.
 If you're bounded by RAM: throw more money at the machine and pack more ram in it.
 This is a problem though, because you'll eventually run out of money or hit the state of the art.